kvnn/kevinriggen/_posts/2011_11_30_Moving-favgoal-to-coffee-and-backbone.md

+---
+layout: post
-HOW I MOVED FAVGOAL FROM jQuery to Coffee + Backbone + jQuery
+title:  HOW I MOVED FAVGOAL FROM jQuery to Coffee + Backbone + jQuery
+---

 '''
-A list of the original javascript files and their contributions
+A list of the original javascript files and their functions
 '''

 Account